anoopsarkar/nlp-class/hw1.md

 Your task is to _improve the accuracy as much as possible_.
 The score is explained in detail in the Accuracy section below.
 You can only use the pre-trained word vectors file that has been provided to you as described in the `Default solution` section above.
-You cannot use any other word vectors or word embeddings.
+You can modify or train your own word vectors as long as the dimensionality is kept the same as the default, which is 100d.

 ## Data files